DavidLuptak/video-blog-app/README.md

 2. Through YouTube API are obtained some statistics about videos.
 3. Description field of the post is the best place to include some hashtags about the post.
 4. Writing comments to these posts are available.
-5. Replying to a comment of the post is available.
-[NYI]
+5. Replying to a comment of the post is available. [in progress]
-6. Posts/comments could be rated.
-[NYI]
+6. Posts/comments could be rated. [in progress]
 7. Videos could be sorted by categories (obtained from YouTube API).
-[NYI]
 8. Embedded player of videos is available.
-[NYI]
-9. Sorting of videos based on various attributes is performed.
-[NYI]
+9. Sorting of videos based on various attributes is performed. [in progress]
 10. Users logged in via Google account can like the video (liking videos on YouTube) through this blog.
 [NYI]
 ```